-We can't help you on the design, but here are the essentials you need to do to create a comfortable, functional and low cost man cave.
+We can't help you on the design, but we can help you set up proper insulation and ductwork to save you money.
+Here are the essentials you need to create a comfortable, functional and low-cost man cave.

 No, you don’t have to remove the drywall to insulate the walls, a simple drill and fill is all that is needed.
-A drill and fill method is easily done from the inside of the home where a two to three two inch holes per stud will be drilled and the wall cavity backfilled with cellulose insulation.
+A drill and fill method is easily done from the inside of the home where we drill two to three, two-inch holes per stud to backfill the wall cavity with cellulose insulation.
 Cellulose insulation has a higher R-value per inch then loose fill fiberglass.
 Because it is loose fill, it will fit around the electrical boxes, plumbing vents and electrical outlets.
-The holes are replaced with a foam plug by the insulation contractor.
+The holes are replaced with a foam plug.
 Garage door slots can be filled with 2" foam board reflective insulation and/or insulated and drywalled right over, taking away about 6" of space from the wall.

 Here in Phoenix our attached garages are not insulated when our homes are built but if you are from back east or the Midwest most attached garages are insulated.
 Why?
-Well the temperature swings in cold climates are much more dramatic than here, even in the desert.
-In Chicago, for example they go from 0 degrees outside to 65 degrees inside, a change of 65 degrees.
+Well, the temperature swings in cold climates are much more dramatic than here, even in the desert.
+For example, in Chicago temperatures range from 0 degrees outside to 65 degrees inside, a change of 65 degrees.
 In Phoenix, we go from 110 degrees outside to 75 degrees inside, a change of only 35 degrees.
-That difference and also because sub-freezing temperatures are much more damaging than super hot temperatures, makes the difference when insulating attached garages in Phoenix.
-An R-38 or 12 inches of blown insulation is recommended for an attached garage.
+That difference and the fact that sub-freezing temperatures are much more damaging than super-hot temperatures, makes the difference when insulating attached garages in Phoenix.
+We recommend an R-38 or 12 inches of blown insulation for an attached garage.

-You will need to take a look at your air conditioners size if you want to add more ducting to the garage for this upgrade.
-If your system is oversized, it will actually work to your benefit here where you can use the extra cooling capacity to help cool the garage.
+You will need to look at your air conditioner’s size if you want to add more ducting to the garage for this upgrade.
+If your system is oversized, it will work to your benefit here where you can use the extra cooling capacity to help cool the garage.
 A rule of thumb is 1 ton of cooling capacity satisfies 400 sq ft.
-An energy efficient homes can stretch that ratio out to about 600 sq ft per ton.
+An energy-efficient home can stretch that ratio out to about 600 sq ft per ton.
 The location and size of the ductwork is also important and a function of your main home size, HVAC system size and airflow.
 Another alternative is to add a minisplit ductless AC system to cool the garage.
-These mini splits are great because they have no ductwork and potential for duct leakage.
+These mini splits are great because they have no ductwork or potential for duct leakage.
 They can be framed into an external wall and can only be used when needed, helping to save energy.

 Plan where you will need electrical outlets, overhead lighting and light switches for electrical runs.
 Have an electrician check if your sub panel has enough space for the additional loads.
 Smurf tubes with a looped rope are convenient if you think you may need to add more cables like cable or power cords through the walls.
 Plan the location of your TV and if you will need an internet connection and their location.
 To minimize work, try to keep your major plumbing and electrical on the shared wall to the main house.
-Watch only movies or what can be accessed through the internet via a smart TV or a game console may not warrant the need for cable lines to be run.
+Watch only movies or what can be accessed through the internet via a smart TV or a game console to avoid the need to run cable lines.

 Since most garages are concrete slabs, you want to make sure it's not post-tension before hammering it up.
 If you plan on using your garage more as a work space, a coating of acrylic paint can transform the room by itself.
 If you plan on using the man cave more as living space, a sub floor base is essential just like the main part of the home.

-Those are the essentials, next step is to decorate, get a 70" flat screen or movie projector and a comfort chair to kick back in.
+Those are the essentials to creating your man cave.
+The next steps are to decorate, get a 70" flat screen or movie projector and a comfort chair to kick back in.
 When done right, a man cave doesn't have to break the bank or drive your energy bills through the roof.
 For help with HVAC, duct design and insulation needs, contact Green ID to schedule your free assessment.